 Signs are subject to the regulations in MICC 19.12.080 with a few exceptions.
-Signs are limited to 16 square feet of surface area, and externally lit signs are prohibited except for park entry signs and signs required for public health, safety, or maintenance purposes. and natural colors are required unless necessary for public health, safety, or maintenance purposes.
+Signs are limited to 16 square feet of surface area, and externally lit signs are prohibited except for park entry signs and signs required for public health, safety, or maintenance purposes.
 Scoreboards are limited to 250 square feet of surface area (based on the scoreboards at Island Crest Park).
 Electronic and externally lit scoreboards are permitted.
 Kiosks are permitted and limited to 22 square feet of surface area and ten feet in height (based on the kiosk at Luther Burbank Park).
 Surface area is measured as the portion of the kiosk used for providing information.